Real Talk Season 2 With QBV #2: Michael Forman Current Defensive coach at the University of Miami

 On this episode of Real Talk with QBV, we got to talk to current defensive Graduate assistant for the University of Miami, Michael Forman!
 He talks about his journey and growing up in Boston.

 He also gives advice for upcoming athletes and some tips on emailing college coaches.
-Be sure to check out the full podcast on our YouTube, and be on the look out for the next episode of Real Talk!
+Be sure to check out the full podcast on our YouTube. and be on the lookout for the next episode of Real Talk!
+Our podcasts are also located on Apple Podcasts, Spotify and Google Podcasts.

 What has it been like to play this year with so many teams not being fortunate to play this season?